|

 water.
 Ask students to hypothesize about the source of energy for lakes.

-from the sun is the primary source of increasing temperatures in a lake.
+Notes: Energy from the sun is the primary source of increasing temperatures in a lake.

-1 calorie to raise one cubic centimeter of water one degree (at 20°C).
+It takes 1 calorie to raise one cubic centimeter of water one degree (at 20°C).

-How many calories does it take to raise 1 cubic meter of water one
+How many calories does it take to raise 1 cubic meter of water one degree?

 When a cubic centimeter of water drops one degree, energy is released.